Trogiken/PiActuate/README.md

 |   travel_time[^2] | Allowed time for the door to be in motion |
 |   anvil_id        | Anvil Uplink ID |

+## Logging Config
+See the offical python documentation [here](https://docs.python.org/3/library/logging.config.html)

+When editing the logging config be sure to use correct syntax and formatting to avoid crashing

 ## Creating a Service
 ### Linux